 The Visiting Scholars Program is a highly selective program that allows senior scholars (Senior Visiting Scholars) and researchers in the early stages of their careers (Junior Visiting Scholars) to pursue an independent research or writing project.

-The Institute welcomes 2-3 visiting scholars from all over the world each year for a minimum of one semester and no longer than one year.
+ISIM welcomes 2-3 visiting scholars from all over the world each year for a minimum of one semester and no longer than one year.
 Visiting Scholars are expected to be in residence during their tenure with the Institute.
-We provide a working area in our office, computer, Internet, phone and, for a small required fee, access to graduate classes, the library, and the campus community.
+We provide a working area in our office, computer, internet, phone and, for a small required fee, access to graduate classes, the library, and the campus community.
 Please note that we are not a degree-granting department and do not have funding for visiting scholars.